 So yes, compression socks are good for you and sometimes even essential.

-Are compression socks really necessary?
+Are compression socks for travel really necessary?

-Plus, in situations that involve prolonged sitting, like long airplane flights, prolonged standing or static positions.
+Plus, in situations that involve prolonged sitting, like long airplane flights, prolonged standing, or static positions.

 Why do you need compression socks for long flights?